mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 click "Burn" to set the menu in the N64 Myth menu flash.

-That menu needs to be written to the N64 menu flash in order for some of the extra features of v1.4 to work.
+That menu needs to be written to the N64 menu flash in order for some of the extra features to work.
 You can burn the NEON64MF.v64 rom image to the GBA flash cart menu flash, setting the path to the image in the BIOS Path A-1.
 If you leave the boot type on TypeA-1, the menu in the N64 menu flash will detect the menu in the GBA menu flash and run it.
 This allows you to do updates to the GBA menu flash, leaving the N64 menu flash alone unless there is a major update.
-You could also boot only the GBA menu flash directly, but you will lose some features of the menu if you do so.
+You could also boot only the GBA menu flash directly.

 Similarly, you can put the NEON64SD.v64 on your SD card.
 Copy it to "/.menu/n64/NEON64SD.v64" - create the directories if they don't already exist.
 Spelling and capitalization matter, so get it right!
+While you are at it, make a "/.menu/n64/save" directory.
+It is needed for the autosave manager.

 When the menu in either the N64 menu flash or the GBA menu flash find that file, they will boot it, assuming it to be the most up to date version.
-This is the easiest way to handle minor updates - put v1.4 in the N64 menu flash and then any new updates on the SD card.
+This is the easiest way to handle minor updates - put v1.6 in the N64 menu flash and then any new updates on the SD card.

+You can replace the splash, browser, and loading images by placing your own images in the "/.menu/n64/images" directory.
+The images should be named "splash.jpg", "browser.jpg", and "loading.jpg", and they should be jpeg images 320 pixels wide by 240 lines tall.
+You can have any or all of them.
+Images not included in the directory will use the default image.

 ========================================================================